 The best Wild Swimming spots in the UK

-Ready to jump get in?
-Here are 10 of the best wild swimming locations in the UK:
+Ready to get in?
+Here are 10 of the best wild swimming locations in the UK, carefully chosen for scenery, water quality, accessibility, and overall swimming experience.

 1. Fairy Pools, Isle of Skye, Scotland